afontenot/usercss/README.md

-To install these files, use the [Stylus](https://github.com/openstyles/stylus) extension. **Don't** use the Stylish extension; the extension was bought by a for-profit company, and they've included malware in the extension in the past.
+To install these files, use the [Stylus](https://github.com/openstyles/stylus) extension. **Don't** use the Stylish extension; the extension was bought by a for-profit company, and [included spyware in the past, and probably still does](https://robertheaton.com/2018/07/02/stylish-browser-extension-steals-your-internet-history/)